qBioTurin/SIR/ReadME.md

 Cases of study
 ==============

-In this section we provide an example of *epimod* usage through a simple case study.
-In details, the SIR model is the simple case of disease diffusion that we have chosen and in the following subsections show how to use *epimod* to model, analyze and study this case.
+In this section we show the steps necessary to model, study and analyze a simple case study.
+To this aim, we choose to study the diffusion of a disease following the SIR dynamics.
 We refer to (Keeling and Rohani 2011) for all the details.

 ### SIR model

-The S-I-R model simulates a scenario of a disease spreading in which the population is categorized into three groups: (1) *Susceptible*, individuals unexposed to the disease, (2) *Infected*, individuals currently infected by the disease, and (3) *Recovered*, individuals which were successfully recovered by the infection.
-To consider the simplest case, we ignore the population demography (i.e., births and deaths of individuals are omitted), thus we consider only two possible
-events: the infection (passage from *Susceptible* to *Infected*), and the recovery (passage from *Infected* to *Recovered*).
+The S-I-R models the diffusion of an infection in a population assuming three possible states (or compartments) in which any invidual in the population may move.
+Specifically, (1) *Susceptible*, individuals unexposed to the disease, (2) *Infected*, individuals currently infected by the disease, and (3) *Recovered*, individuals which were successfully recovered by the infection.
+To consider the simplest case, we ignore the population demography (i.e., births and deaths of individuals are omitted), thus we consider only two possible events: the infection (passage from *Susceptible* to *Infected*), and the recovery (passage from *Infected* to *Recovered*).
 We are also assuming to neglect complex pattern of contacts, by considering an homogeneous mixing.
 From a mathematical point of view, the system behaviors can be investigated by exploiting the deterministic approach (Kurtz 1970) which approximates its dynamics through a system of ordinary differential equations (ODEs):

 where: